 Restaurants recycle theirs so you can too.
 It can be cleaned and used in the production of biodiesel fuel.
 Many municipalities will now accept cooking oil for this recycling purpose.
 You may even find a friendly restaurant that will accept your used fat and include it with their oil recycling.
 If circumstances make recycling difficult for you then put it in a sealed non-recyclable container and throw it in the trash.
 (Not recommended).

 From farms that we know and trust to do it right!
-We then render and filter all of our products in Colorado or Oregon.
+We source exclusively from USA with the exception of our Japanese Wagyu which is from Peru.
+(Just keeping you on your toes, it is of course sourced from Japan.)
+We then render and filter all of our products in Colorado, Arizona or New York.
 As an aside, we love the idea of sourcing locally but we love making the best fat possible more.
 At times these two noble ideals conflict.
 When they do, making the best quality fat products always trumps sourcing locally.

 Only if you love them.
 Dogs and cats adore Grass Fed Tallow, Pastured Duck Fat and Pastured Leaf Lard.
 It's natural that they would.
 It's well known that cats and dogs in the wild always go for the fatty bits first.

 Here's what we recommend you do.
 Cut back a bit on your pet's food then add a tablespoon or two of Fatworks Grass Fed Tallow to the mix and you'll have a very happy friend.
 We have a customer who wrote us, "I've mixed Tallow into our cat's food and her coat went from being dull to shiny and jet black (like a shampoo commercial!)
 If you have a pet story of your own please let us know.